Getting Paid for Years Instead of Minutes

 Counting what counts

 Nike’s famous “Just Do It” slogan was the result of an off-handed comment in an agency tissue session.
 The Nike swoosh logo was developed after just a few hours of work by a Portland-area graphic design student.
 Yet the value of these two assets runs into the billions of dollars.
-Should the individuals or organizations that develop these solutions therefore fix the price at a billion dollars?
+Should the individuals or organizations that developed these solutions therefore fix the price at a billion dollars?
 Of course not.
 But neither should they determine the price by counting the minutes or hours involved in their creation.

 In most RFPs or RFIs, marketing organizations ask agencies to describe their basic approach to compensation.
 The unfortunate response by most agencies is weak and uninventive, something along the lines of “We meticulously track the time of those assigned to your business and keep careful records of our costs, resulting in a transparent, open book approach to compensation.”
 That response is wrong not only because of its defensive tone, but because it focuses on costs incurred instead of value created.